wpumacay/loco-bullet/DEVNOTES.md

   updated the UI appropriately to handle user actuator settings.
 * Fix all remaining issues with the bullet agent implementation in order to later integrate it into loco.

+---

+I've implemented most the functionality from before, but there are still some issues that do not allow full compatibility yet.
+Currently, the models that work fine (similar to the ones using the mujoco-backend) are the **walker** and the **hopper**.
+Unfortunately, the other have some properties that I still haven't implemented nor found (among bullet examples) in order to reproduce in bullet, like stiffness, damping, armature and friction.
+The models that make heavy use of these include the cheetah, humanoid and ant.
+There are also some crashes due to some models using some nested defaults (quadruped), and some cases with no geoms at all in some bodies (baxter).
+I will try to fix some of these issues today, and integrate it as well into loco.
+So, this is what we got from yesterday:

+- [x] Added support for actuators (torques for now) for bullet based agents.
+- [x] Fix part of the issues required for integration into loco, allowing compatibility with some of the models.
+- [x] Added more UI tools to debug models, like showing model info and a summary of the agents (which currently shows mass and inertia information).

+### Fix most of the remaining issues and integrate into *loco* (5/29/19)

+So far the implementation works, but has various issues with some models that do not allow compatibility with the runtime that uses mujoco as backend, e.g. humanoid, cheetah, etc..
+There are still some models that crash due to some unsolved issues with some features I didn't take into account.
+Furthermore, models from rlsim have still some features missing, like mapping torque limits appropriately, and mapping masses defined in the json files.
+I'll try to fix most of these issues for today (perhaps the ones that are going to be missing are the ones related to stiffness, damping, and others that required digging a bit deeper into bullet to find ways to support these features).
+So, this is what we've got in the coding store for today:

+tysoc-bullet:

+* Fix crashing models due to no geoms in bodies (like the baxter model).
+* Support nested defaults in mjcf (like the quadruped model).
+* Fix support for rlsim models (mapping masses, torquelimits, etc.).
+* Add plane restriction to some models in rlsim (dog, raptor, goat), as it seems it was the intended behaviour in the original deepterrainrl implementation.
+* Add armature (seems reasonable) to some models.
+I mean adding some extra inertia to some joints to stabilize the simulation.
+I'll also check if this was the intended behaviour.

+loco:

+* Integrate tysoc-bullet into loco as another available backend.